Autonomous Rail Rapid Transit

-Autonomous Rail Rapid Transit (ART) is a LiDAR (Light Detection and Ranging) guided articulated bus system for urban passenger transport.
-Developed by CRRC Zhuzhou Institute Co Ltd, it was unveiled in Zhuzhou in the Hunan province on June 2, 2017.
-ART has been described as a combination between a bus and a tram - often called a "trackless tram".
-Its exterior is composed of individual fixed sections joined by articulated gangways, resembling a rubber-tyred tram.
+Autonomous rapid transit (ART) is a lidar (light detection and ranging) guided bi-articulated bus system intended for urban passenger transport.
+Developed by CRRC through CRRC Zhuzhou Institute Co Ltd, it was first unveiled in Zhuzhou, China, on 2 June 2017.
+Though marketed with terms such as Lingang digital rail rapid transit and electric road, its core design consists of a multi-section articulated vehicle guided by optical sensors rather than rails.
+The body is composed of fixed compartments joined by articulated gangways, giving it a superficial resemblance to a rubber-tyred tram or translohr.